- To inspire students to develop a love and value of the study of the past, generating an interest that will remain with them for life.

 - To equip students with life skills such as thinking, evaluating, analysing, empathizing and communicating as there are very few jobs that do not require these skills.

-- Four full time teachers and one part time teacher, all of whom are specialists in the subject.
+- Three full time teachers and three part time teachers, all of whom are specialists in the subject.
 They bring a wealth of expertise to the classroom, including experience in public examining and academic writing and research.

-- A wide range of resources in order to enable students to be able to access the full range of materials require to succeed in the subject.
+- A wide range of resources in order to enable students to be able to access the full range of materials require to succeed in the subject at all levels. c) Four dedicated classrooms all with SMART technology.

 Years 7-9 Curriculum